yangKJ/ImageX/README.md

 - Support any control play gif if used the protocol [AsAnimatable](https://github.com/yangKJ/Wintersweet/blob/master/Sources/AsAnimatable.swift).
 - Support extension `NSImageView` or `UIImageView` display image or gif and add the filters.
 - Support six image or gif content modes.
+- Support disk and memory cached network data, And the data is compressed by GZip.
 - Support more platform system，macOS、iOS、tvOS、watchOS.

 ------